stronnag/mwptools/docs/manual/docs/mwp-Configuration.md

 ## Dconf / gsettings

-Linux has a facility for storing configuration items in a registry like facility.
+The underlying infrastructure used by {{ mwp }} has a facility for storing configuration items in a registry like store.
 This is used extensively by {{ mwp }}.
 The items can viewed and modified using a number of tools:

 * {{ mwp }} preference dialogue (for a small subset of the items)
-* The `dconf-editor` graphical editor
+* The `dconf-editor` graphical settings editor
 * The command line `gsettings` tool

-For `gsettings` and `dconf-editor`, the name-space is `org.mwptools.planner`, so to list of items:
+For `gsettings` and `dconf-editor`, the name-space is `org.mwptools.planner`, so to view the list of items:

     $ gsettings list-recursively  org.mwptools.planner

-and to list then set a single item:
+and to list then get / set a single item:

     $ gsettings get org.mwptools.planner log-save-path
     ..